Secondary Teaching

 The Illinois School Code has provided that school districts may not knowingly employ individuals who have been convicted of certain offenses (principally those related to sexual misconduct or drugs).
 Illinois school districts require applicants to submit to a criminal background check.

-TEACH_ED 310-0 Foundations of Learning in a New Language (1 Unit) Historical, political, sociocultural, and educational practices that impact linguistically and culturally diverse learners in American schools.
+TEACH_ED 310-0 Foundations of Learning in a New Language (1 Unit) This course engages pre-service teacher candidates in exploring historical, political, sociocultural, philosophical and educational practices that impact linguistically and culturally diverse learners in American schools.
+Topics include historical and current federal and state laws regarding the learning of English as a new language, foundations of first and second language acquisition, child development, sociocultural theory, and comparative international language instruction.

-TEACH_ED 320-0 Designing for Linguistically and Culturally Sustaining Instruction (1 Unit) The Designing for Culturally and Linguistically Sustaining Teaching course engages pre-service candidates in developing equitable and sustaining planning and instructional techniques reflective of the lives, languages, literacies, and cultural ways of being that represent the children they will teach.
-Through exploring diverse heterogeneous instructional practices, this course delves into understanding strategies and ways of thinking about content that transform the daily instructional experiences we can offer our students, making connections a reality.
+TEACH_ED 320-0 Designing for Linguistically and Culturally Sustaining Instruction (1 Unit) This course engages pre-service candidates in developing equitable and sustaining planning and instructional techniques reflective of the lives, languages, literacies, and cultural ways of being that represent the children they will teach.
+Through exploring diverse instructional practices, this course delves into understanding strategies and ways of thinking about content that transform the instructional experiences we can offer our students.

 TEACH_ED 322-0 Linguistics Informed Approaches to Literacy (1 Unit) The Linguistics Informed Approaches to Literacy course supports students in analyzing the aims of linguistic science as well as how linguistic concepts apply to teaching in a variety of settings (including with multilingual students, monolingual students, and bilingual classrooms).
 Students will think about the complexities of language and how they connect with identity, culture, power, and schooling.
 Students explore topics like syntax, phonology, morphology, semantics, and cognates as they develop their own metalinguistic awareness in support of facilitating effective teaching and learning.
 A focal area will be supporting the development of students’ literacies.
 Content-area reading topics include but are not limited to pre-reading, post-reading, vocabulary, fluency, and comprehension.